 What you will generally see in a SBA procurement fraud case alleging control violations, is that the U.S. attorney will make the allegations but fail to prove at court that the defendant was actually the highest paid.
 By contrast, when SBA decisions are appealed at the SBA Office of Hearings and Appeals (OHA), the level of details and facts looked at by the court is substantially more than what the criminal case will show.

 There are varying opinions as to whether in a criminal case whether the government must be held to the same standard of proving all of the underlying allegations to the standard that SBA cases are held to at OHA.

 Conspiracy to commit government contract fraud is a criminal charge that has serious penalties.
-When individuals are charged with small business fraud with the SBA Small Disadvantaged Business 8a Program fraud, facts, and hard evidence should be presented to prove the government’s case.
+When individuals are charged in small business fraud cases with the SBA Small Disadvantaged Business 8a Program fraud, facts, and hard evidence should be presented to prove the government’s case.

 Burden of proof in small business fraud cases: Proving government procurement fraud to the level of “beyond a reasonable doubt” is a very high standard.
 Making suggestions to a grand jury that incidents may have led to conspiracy simply does not meet the legal burden of proof.